brambrc/library-management/readme.md

 #### 8. And then please run this command to start the container: `docker run -p 9100:9100 library-management-app`.
 #### 9. Then the service successfully running at `http://localhost:9100/`.
 #### 10. For API documentation, there is built in swagger docs in the service, please visit `http://localhost:9100/api-docs`.

+# If you have any follows up questions regarding this service, please contact me at anggiet.bracmatya@gmail.com